moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 ![rawstack in Chisel](/images/builders/interact/ethereum-api/dev-environments/foundry/foundry-7.png)

-The `!rawstack` command shows that the `myData` variable is stored at `0x80`, so when comparing this with the memory dump retrieved form the `!memdump` command, it looks like `myData` is stored like this:
+The `!rawstack` command shows that the `myData` variable is stored at `0x80`, so when comparing this with the memory dump retrieved from the `!memdump` command, it looks like `myData` is stored like this:

 ```text
 [0x80:0xa0]: 0x00000000000000000000000000000000000000000000000000000000000000a0